About the DFG-Priority Programme

 In early summer 2018, the current programme committee of the priority programme invited to a roundtable discussion via a detailed call—with the aim of preparing a DFG priority.
 Out of well over 100 submitted short drafts, 30 were selected, and the submitters discussed and sharpened the project idea during a one-day exchange at WZB Berlin.

-In 2018, the programme committee submitted a proposal (abstract) to the DFG for the establishment of a priority programme on the topic of "Digitalization of Working Environments", which was approved in spring 2019.
+In 2018, the programme committee submitted a proposal (short version) to the DFG for the establishment of a priority programme on the topic of "Digitalization of Working Environments", which was approved in spring 2019.
 Following an information event with around 100 participants at FAU in Nuremberg in summer 2019 and a call in fall 2019, sixty applications were submitted.

 From these sixty applications, an international jury selected 15 individual projects for funding in a first phase of the priority programme.
 Most of the individual projects started in the fall of 2020, and the kick-off of the priority programme took place in November 2020.